 This MCP23008 Relay Shield Arduino Micro I²C relay controller was designed to function as a relay shield for Arduino Micro.

-Controlling the on-board relay is easy.
-Simply set GPIO0 as a Digital Output.
-Next, set the on/off status of GPIO0 to activate the relays.
-One LED indicates the status of the on-board relay.
+Controlling on-board relays is easy.
+Simply set GPIO0:1 as Digital Outputs.
+Next, set the on/off status of GPIO0:1 to activate the two corresponding relays.
+Two LEDs indicate the status of the two on-board relays.

 This relay shield is also compatible with a 418MHz Key Fob receiver (Part Number: MKFR), allowing your Arduino Micro to receive and process remote Key Fob commands up to 750 feet away.
 Up to 40 remote controls may be associated to the MKFR.
 Program your Arduino Micro to control relays in any way you can imagine through the use of a remote Key Fob.
 Compatible with 1, 2, 3, 4, 5, and 8-Button MS Series Key Fobs from Linx Technologies.